andrew-fowler/test-strategy/PITCHME.md

 @snapend

 @snap[west text-07]
+@ul[spaced]
-Defect reporting is only valuable as a method of clearly conveying information to the team.
+- Defect reporting is only valuable as a method of clearly conveying information to the team.

-The goal is to have the information actioned at the correct time.
+- The goal is to have the information actioned at the correct time.

-Due to context switching, the cost of actioning the information is proportional to it's age.
+- Due to context switching, the cost of actioning the information is proportional to it's age.
+@ulend
 @snapend

 ---